Risk Manager Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for risk managers in Texas?

-Energy majors such as ExxonMobil, Chevron Phillips Chemical, and Shell have consistently filed H-1B petitions for risk management roles in the Houston area.
+Energy majors such as ExxonMobil, Chevron Phillips Chemical, and Shell have consistently filed H-1B visa petitions for risk management roles in the Houston area.
 In Dallas-Fort Worth, financial institutions including JPMorgan Chase, Goldman Sachs, and American Airlines sponsor risk managers with relevant degrees.
 San Antonio-based USAA and other insurance carriers also appear regularly in Department of Labor disclosure data for this occupation.

 Which visa types are most common for risk manager roles in Texas?

 The H-1B is the most common visa category for risk managers in Texas, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in finance, economics, business, or a related field.
 Candidates with a Canadian or Mexican citizenship may also qualify under the TN visa as a financial analyst or economist, depending on job duties.
-Those with extraordinary achievement may be eligible for the O-1.
+Those with extraordinary achievement may be eligible for the O-1 visa.

 Which cities in Texas have the most risk manager sponsorship jobs?